 Should I have a tonsillectomy?

-Tagged with: adenotonsillar hypertrophy, ear nose throat, ENT, Isaac Namdar, Isaac Namdar MD, New York, new york city, obstruction, Otolaryngology, Otorhinolaryngology, sleep apnea, Tonsillectomy, tonsillitis
+Tagged with: abscess, ear nose throat, ENT, Isaac Namdar, Isaac Namdar MD, New York, new york city, ny, NYC, Otolaryngology, Otorhinolaryngology, peritonsillar abscess, tonsil concretions, tonsil stones, Tonsillectomy, tonsillitis